Myriad-Dreamin/typst.ts/README.md

 ### Develop projects along with a local built typst.ts

-You can add your owned projects to the `projects` folder, so that yarn workspace will automatically identify your project.
+You can put your owned projects under the `projects` folder, and that yarn workspace will automatically identify your project.
+We recommend you to use [git](https://git-scm.com/), [Yarn](https://yarnpkg.com/), and [turbo](https://turbo.build/) to manage your projects.

 ##### Example: link a project by git submodule

-To develop core external projects, e.g. `typst-preview`, you could initialize it by command:
+To develop core external projects, e.g. `typst-preview`, you could initialize them by command:

 ```shell